List of Danny Phantom characters: Pandora

-Pandora is the creator and owner of "Pandora's Box".
+Pandora (voiced by April Stewart) is the creator and owner of "Pandora's Box".
 When Danny was powerless to stop the Box Ghost from creating havoc with the box, he entered her lair and asked her help in retrieving it back.
 She is a benevolent ghost who keeps the world less evil by keeping many malicious contents within her box, but can get aggressive when tampered with.
 She shares her name with the first woman from classical mythology.